jflegaspi/nexus-assessment/README.md

 2. Region based conditions are built inside extension to avoid backend dependencies
 3. Data are passed as JSON object to avoid additional API Calls
 4. All calculation are done inside a single JS module to avoid pollution
-5. The widget is a theme app block so it can be place on any pages
+5. The widget is a theme app block so it can be place on product pages

 Flow and Logic
 1. Liquid > DOM